mitalisinghh7/Resume-Portfolio-Analyzer/README.md

 ---

 ## 🚀 Challenge Participation
-This repository is created for the **#Codeunia60DaysOfCode challenge**.
+This project was created as part of the **#Codeunia60DaysOfCode** challenge.
-- Daily commits will include new features, improvements, or bug fixes.
+Over the course of 60 days, it evolved from a simple resume analyzer to a complete **Resume & Portfolio Analysis Platform**.

+Throughout the challenge:
+- New features were added daily — from resume parsing and ATS scoring to GitHub portfolio insights.
+- The interface and feedback system were refined for a smooth user experience.
+- The app was deployed live for public access.

-- Progress will be shared daily on LinkedIn with the hashtag **#Codeunia60DaysOfCode**.
+Progress and updates were shared daily on LinkedIn with the hashtag **#Codeunia60DaysOfCode**.
+It’s been an incredible journey of consistent coding, learning, and building! 🚀